gkorpal/gkorpal.github.io/_pages/book-list.md

   * **Complex Geometry** by *Daniel Huybrechts*: The first two chapters of this book cover the necessary complex analysis and complex manifolds background needed for Griffiths-Harris.
 Especially the proof of $\overline{\partial}$-Poincare lemma.
 The proof of Poincare lemma can be found in Munkres' "Analysis on Manifolds".
   * **Foundations of Differentiable Manifolds and Lie Groups** by *W. F. Warner*: Chapter 5 where the equivalence of Cech cohomology to sheaf cohomology is discussed.
   * **Topological Methods in Algebraic Geometry** by *Friedrich Hirzebruch*: Section 2 for the relation between Cech and de Rham cohomology.

+## Enumerative Geometry ##

+* **Enumerative Geometry and String Theory** by *Sheldon Katz*: Standard introductory text.
+Can be supplemented with the articles: (1) "Enumerative Algebraic Geometry of Conics" by Bashelor, Ksir, and Traves ([MAA](https://www.maa.org/programs/maa-awards/writing-awards/enumerative-algebraic-geometry-of-conics)), (2) "Introduction to Moduli Spaces" by Renzo Cavalieri ([combined pdf](https://gkorpal.github.io/files/Introduction-to-Moduli-Spaces.pdf))
+* **Mirror Symmetry and Algebraic Geometry** by *David A. Cox and Sheldon Katz*: Standard reference for learning about Gromov-Witten Invariants (chapter 7).
+Not an easy read.
+  * **Algebraic Geometry** by *A. Gathmann*: A gentle introduction to algebraic geometry with lots of computational exercises.
+  * **Mirror symmetry** by *Hori, et. al.*: For a more gentle introduction to Gromov-Witten Invariants, try reading Chapter 21 to 23 of this book.
+* **An Invitation to Quantum Cohomology: Kontsevich's Formula for Rational Plane Curves** by *Kock and Vainsencher*: A good place to learn teachiniques involved in calculations (haven't read it myself).
+You can supplement it with the article "Counting Plane Rational Curves: Old and New Approaches" by Aleksey Zinger ([arXiv](https://arxiv.org/abs/math/0507105)) and the Ph.D. thesis "Gromov-Witten and degeneration invariants: computation and enumerative significance" by Andreas Gathmann.

+## Arithmetic Geometry ##

+* **Rational Points on Elliptic Curves** by *J. H. Silverman and John Tate*: One of the most accessible introduction to the world of elliptic curves.
+I read the chapters I to III of this book a while ago for Mordell’s theorem (the special case of elliptic curves with a rational point of order two).
+The appendix on projective geometry is also great.
+* **The Arithmetic of Elliptic Curves** by *J. H. Silverman*: The standard text introductory text about elliptic curves using techniques from algebraic geometry (varieties in projective spaces).
+Make sure to buy the 2nd edition corrected in 2016 printing, since earlier versions have lot of typos.
+   * **Basic Algebraic Geometry** by *Igor Shafarevich* (translated from Russian by K. A. Hirsch): This is a reference for many proofs skipped in the first two chapters by Silverman.
+Note that this is quiet different, in terms of notations and organization, from the newer expanded translation by Miles Reid.
+* **Abelian Varieties** by *David Mumford*: To read list.
+  * **Algebraic Geometry** by *Hartshorne*: This standard text introducing algebraic geometry via the theory of schemes.
+Also, the book "The Geometry of Schemes" by Eisenbud and Harris acts as a bridge between the first chapter and rest of the chapters of Hartshorne.